lostsidewalk/cultivator/README.md

 ## Getting Started

-These instructions will guide you on how to set up and run the GrowMate project on your Raspberry Pi.
+These instructions will guide you on how to set up and run the Cultivator project on your Raspberry Pi.

 ### Prerequisites